nngrep(1) - man - phpman

 nngrep can print various selections of the available news groups.

-any of the specified patterns.
-If no pattern is specified, all subscribed groups will be
+of the specified patterns.
+If no pattern is specified, all subscribed groups will be listed.

-printed by nngrep can be limited or expanded using the following command line options and
+by nngrep can be limited or expanded using the following command line options and arguments:

 -a Use both subscribed and unsubscribed groups.
 Overrides the -u option.